ulfschneider/ulf.website/content/posts/journal/2020-07-19-we-are-building-a-house.md

 ## The house

 <figure>
 <figcaption>Oct 7, 2020: The house will be erected in this week.
-At first there is only the scaffolding—no house.
+At first there is only the scaffolding – no house.
 Then, the first wall …
 </figcaption>
 <div class="rg:split">
 <img src="/img/house/IMG_1867.jpg" alt="">